railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. index::
    single:  installation; administrator

-To install OpenERP and its database you must be signed in as an Administrator on your PC.
+To install OpenERP and its database, you must be signed in as an Administrator on your PC.
 Double- click the installer file to install it and accept the default parameters on each dialog box as you go.

 If you had previously tried to install the all-in-one version of OpenERP, you will have to uninstall